gbotev/CarND-Vehicle-Detection/README.md

 For the first n (hypermater) images we just add the bounding boxes to an array of "windows".
 While this array increases we also increase the threshold for the heat map by the length of the array - heat_threshold = per_frame_threshold * len(windows_array).

-After we have more than n images, we pop out the first (earliest) bounding boxes and append the the recently find ones at the end.
+After we have more than n frames from the video, we pop out the first (earliest) bounding boxes and append the ones from the current frame at the end.

 In this way the output is fairly robust to false positives in the current frame, as they should have also been present in the last n frames.